nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```

-    Save your nginx.conf file.
-Test your config with `nginx -t`.
+    Save your `nginx.conf` file.

-1. Next, modify your `cars.example.com` TLS enabled website to use this new log format:
+1. Next, modify your `tls-cars.example.com.conf` file to use this new log format:

     ```nginx
     ...snip